 You should ALWAYS look at ASMR, say the real statisticians.
 Only.
 Otherwise you're just messing around.

-Now I may be too easily blown over by a piece of mystification but still I wouldn't know why that matters so much, if you only compare consecutive years from 1 country.
-Then the accumulation per year differs at most by a few tenths of percent, and that is totally irrelevant to this story.
+Are we too easily bluffed by a bit of mystification?
+Why does ASMR matter so much, if you only compare consecutive years of 1 country.
+Then the accrual differs at most a few tenths of a percent per year, and that is completely irrelevant for this story.

 New Zealand's ASMR graph